 Ideal candidates will:

 - Be sharp and curious.
 The best researchers are often primarily motivated by captivation.
 This likely describes you if you read papers in a range of disciplines for fun, or are inclined to dive into fields even (and especially) if they’re confusing or seem wrong.

 - Pay attention to scope and long-term impact.
 Habitual quantitative thinking is a powerful tool for informing decisions.
 Focus on long-term outcomes is central to macrostrategy, so intuitive access to it will be useful throughout the programme and helpful to others in the cohort.

 - Be engaged and conscientious.
 Crucial research questions are often in uncharted territory.
 It’s therefore critical that candidates are not paralysed by too much choice, but happy to strike out and try things.
 Similarly, since the programme is so new, we’re seeking candidates who see a flexible structure as an opportunity, and instinctively do something to fix problems they notice.

-Note that we do not list a specific degree requirement for ideal candidates.
+Note that, as indicated above, we do not list a specific degree requirement for ideal candidates.
 We expect to be able to accept students both in the middle of and after having obtained degrees at the undergraduate and graduate levels.